Below are some common questions we receive. If you don't see what you are looking for, please contact us.

 We screen native coral genotypes for resistance to stressors in the wild.
 That means that we can choose the pieces that are more likely to survive.
 We identify existing corals that have survived todays conditions (resistant strains) or can bounce back after bleaching (resilient) strains as good contenders to make/plant more of.

-$10 (minimum & sometimes more) goes directly to the scientists that can make a change in our oceans, like Plant a Million Corals, and other Planting Partners. $18 goes towards helping run this program, keeping it growing so we can reach even more people and bring more color back to our oceans.
+$10 (minimum & sometimes more) goes directly to the scientists that can make a change in our oceans. $18 goes towards helping run this program, keeping it growing so we can reach even more people and bring more color back to our oceans.
 That money covers product development, physical product costs, shipping fees, marketing (digital and event), photography fees, email management systems, online presence (aka our website, google ad words etc), and more.